whentotrade/cycle-analysis-tradingview/README.md

 The following illustration demonstrates the use of the private advanced charting library.
 We incorporate the previously created composite cycle model as a separate data series and overlay it on the S&P 500 daily data.
 This allows us to leverage additional specialized indicators and basic charting functions.
 <img width="1262" alt="image" src="https://github.com/whentotrade/cycle-analysis-tradingview/assets/30272473/251ef6e8-fc35-47b0-8e7b-cd956678fb61">

 If there is more interest, I am happy to share more information on the use cases and can also record a video to showcase the details.
 I am happy to give everyone access to this cycle analysis platform if you want to elaborate how to better integrate this with TV directly.
-Just let me know (via TV discord channels)
+Just let me know (via TV discord channels).
+This works on intraday and any timeframe.
+We also utilize AI models to pick the right cycles to create forecasting models on 20min future data.
+These models are used in real trading with professionals and instituions.

 ## Current issues and challanges
 1) The complex digital signal processing algorithms used in the cycle analysis cannot be easily implemented in Pine Script.
 They require more advanced coding.